cameronneylon/barcelona-declaration-website/content/news/20251113_WG4_Helmholtz_webinar.md

 +++
-title = "Webinar: Open Research Information in Action - Institutional Journeys Toward Open Systems" date = 2025-11-13 summary = 'Four institutions from Europe and Latin America share how they use or are moving toward open, non-proprietary research-information systems.
+title = "Webinar: Open Research Information in Action.
+Institutional Journeys Toward Open Systems" date = 2025-11-13 summary = 'Four institutions from Europe and Latin America share how they use or are moving toward open, non-proprietary research-information systems.
 This webinar, co-organized by the Working Group 4 of the Barcelona Declaration and the Helmholtz Open Science Office, explores practical pathways, governance models, and lessons learned from their experiences.' comments = false